 What about belly painting?

 Most artists have a set price for belly painting, no matter how big and elaborate the design is.
-You may also want to take in consideration:
+You may also want to take into consideration:

 Check out my blog post “Secrets for Perfect Belly Painting”.

-I hope that this post was useful and that it will help you come up with your own rates easier now.
+I hope this post was useful and will help you come up with your own rates easier now.